DuguidLab/histalign/docs/tutorials/volume-building.md

 ### Working with multi-channel images

-Similarly to Z-stacks, it is possible to align channel 0 and build a volume with channel 1 or 2.
-The logic is similar to the Z-stack interface.
-To tell `histalign` to use a different channel, toggle the "Multichannel images" checkbox and enter the part of the file name that corresponds to the channel number.
-This should include at least a single `\d` character which will be replaced with the provided "quantification channel".
+Similarly to Z-stacks, it is possible to align channel A and build a volume with channel B or C. The logic is similar to the Z-stack interface.
+To tell `histalign` to use a different channel, toggle the "Multichannel images" checkbox and enter the part of the file name that corresponds to the channel ID in your alignment images.
+If you are familiar with regular expressions, you can make full use of them here.
+If not, you can just provide verbatim the name of the channel (e.g, NEUN, MCHERRY).
-Future support will bring the ability to have any regex substitution without the need to have numbered channels.

 !!!
 Example
-    Let's say your project images use the naming scheme `ANIMAL_ID-EXPERIMENT_ID-DATE-CX.tiff` where `CX` is the letter C followed by the channel number.
-If you quantified using channel 0 (i.e., file names end in `C0.tiff`), you can tell `histalign` to use channel 1 for building the volume by providing the `C\d` regex and the index `1` quantification channel.
+    Let's say your project images use the naming scheme `ANIMAL_ID-EXPERIMENT_ID-DATE-neun.tiff` where `-neun` is the name of the channel in the image.
+If you quantified using this NeuN channel (i.e., file names end in `-neun.tiff`), you can tell `histalign` to use mCherry channel (i.e., file names end in `-mcherry.tiff`) for building the volume by providing the `neun` regex and the substitution `mcherry`.
+    Now, instead of loading the NeuN files to build the volume, the mCherry files will be loaded instead.

+    As mentionned previously, you should make sure those files exist in the same folder.

 ## Putting it together